Delano Miami Beach Hotel

-The Delano Miami Beach (Note: Pronounced /ˈdəlɑːnoʊ/ DE-lə-NOH) is an upscale resort hotel located in Miami Beach, Florida, currently under renovations.
-The Delano was a part of the Morgans Hotel Group collection prior to MHG being purchased by SBE Entertainment Group.
-SBE Entertainment has since sold the hotel to Eldridge Industries, and the hotel has been closed to the public since March 2020.
-It is set to reopen in early 2026.

-The hotel is located directly on the beach.
-The Delano was known for its whimsical, art deco styling and its celebrity clientele, and its pool was one of the few hotel pools in Miami Beach where female toplessness was allowed.
+The Delano Hotel (Note: Pronounced /ˈdəlɑːnoʊ/ DE-lə-NOH) is an upscale resort hotel located directly on the beach in South Beach, Florida.
+The Delano is known for its whimsical, art deco styling and its celebrity clientele, its pool was one of the few hotel pools in Miami Beach where female toplessness was allowed.
 In 2007, the Delano South Beach was ranked in the American Institute of Architects list of "America's Favorite Architecture".
 On April 18, 2012, the AIA's Florida Chapter placed the Delano South Beach on its list Florida Architecture: 100 Years.
 100 Places.
 It is operated by Delano Hotels.

 History

-Designed by architect B. Robert Swartburg Robert Swartburg, the Delano was built in 1947 by Rob and Rose Schwartz, and opened on December 15, 1948.
+Designed by architect B. Robert Swartburg, the Delano was built in 1947 by Rob and Rose Schwartz, and opened on December 15, 1948.
 At 14 stories plus a 35-foot tower, it was one of the tallest and earliest of the Postwar Modern, or MiMo, hotels in Miami Beach.
 The 1994 renovations were designed by Philippe Starck.

 The hotel was named after US President Franklin Delano Roosevelt.

+The Delano was a part of the Morgans Hotel Group collection prior to MHG being purchased by SBE Entertainment Group.
+SBE Entertainment sold the hotel to Eldridge Industries, and the hotel closed in March 2020, due to the COVID-19 pandemic.
+It reopened in June 2026.

 Delano Hotels chain

 Delano Hotels is an American hotel company headquartered in Miami.
-As of 2020, it has three hotels.
+As of 2026, it has three hotels.